 Can a Florida Court Obtain Personal Jurisdiction Over a Foreign Trust?

 In Jarboe v.
-Spielman, the appellate court rejected an attempt by the creditors of the settler of the trust to pursue the collection of trust assets in Florida.
+Spielman, the appellate court rejected an attempt by the creditors of the settler of the trust to in Florida.
 Spielman sued Jarboe, obtaining a final judgment for $754,720.
 To collect the judgment, Spielman used proceedings supplementary, which are post-judgment procedures used to collect and enforce judgments.
-As part of the proceedings supplementary, Spielman filed an impleader action (a procedure where additional parties can be added to the original underlying action) against Thomas Clark, the trustee of the Jarboe Trust and against the Trust itself.
+As part of the proceedings supplementary, Spielman filed an impleader action against Thomas Clark, the trustee of the Jarboe Trust and against the Trust itself.

 Clark was a resident of Kentucky and was administering the Trust in Kentucky.